Haivision/srt/docs/API-functions.md

 #### `SRT_ERDVNOSERV`

-The required operation cannot be performed when the socket is set rendezvous mode (`SRTO_RENDEZVOUS` set to true).
-Usually it's about trying to call `srt_listen` on such socket.
+The required operation cannot be performed when the socket is set to rendezvous mode (`SRTO_RENDEZVOUS` set to true).
+Usually applies when trying to call `srt_listen` on such a socket.

 #### `SRT_ERDVUNBOUND`